Shedding light on the pion production in heavy-ion collisions and application into the neutron star matter properties: II. Theoretical approach

 The Coulomb interaction is given by

-where the $N_M$ and $N_B$ are the total numbers of mesons and baryons including charged resonances, respectively.
-It should be noted that the pion meson is taken as the point particle and the Coulomb interaction between mesons is neglected owing to the limited numbers in comparison with the baryons.
+with $r_{ij}=|\textbf{r}_{i} - \textbf{r}_{j}|$.
+Here the $N_M$ and $N_B$ are the total numbers of mesons and baryons including charged resonances, respectively.
+It should be noticed that the pion meson is taken as the point particle and the Coulomb interaction between mesons is neglected owing to the limited numbers in comparison with the baryons.

 The pion energy in the nuclear medium is composed of the isoscalar and isovector contributions as